 Use Quotation Marks to search for short phrases.

 The use of the quotation marks will prevent the database from searching for these words separately.
-This way, you will avoid results where "charter" is used in one paragraph (perhaps referring to a different category of universal design other than housing) and "schools" is used a few paragraphs later, but they are not used together as a phrase.
-Instead, all results will contain the phrase charter schools.
+This way, you will avoid results where "affordable" is used in one paragraph and "housing" is used a few paragraphs later, but they are not used together as a phrase.
+Instead, all results will contain the phrase affordable housing.

 When using quotation marks, it's important that you spell your terms correctly and that you keep the words inside the quotation marks to a minimum -- the database will search for exactly what you've typed as you've typed it.